-Losing hair can be a distressing situation for women as hair is always seen an important part of their look.
+Losing hair can be a distressing situation for women as hair is always seen as an important part of their look.
 There is a wide range of reasons why women experience hair loss.
-Women have different phases during their life like in menopause, adolescence, menstrual periods and pregnancy.
-All these phases can affect women both physically and mentally and one of the results is hair loss.
+Women have different phases during their life such as menopause, adolescence, menstrual periods and pregnancy.
+All these phases can affect women both physically and mentally and one of the results may be hair loss.

 Hair loss might be either temporary or ongoing situation.
 The sooner the reason behind the hair loss is known, the quicker the problem can be solved.

 Female-Pattern Baldness: Female Pattern Hair Loss, also known as Androgenetic Alopecia, is hereditary and it is the most common one in women.
 It comes from either your father or mother’s side.
 Especially women over the age of 50 experience this type of hair loss.

 Anemia: Anemia happens when red blood cells in blood are lower than normal.
 Iron Deficiency Anemia Type is generally seen in women and it causes hair loss.

 Polycystic Ovarian Syndrome (PCOS): Polycystic Ovarian Syndrome is one of the most common endocrine system disorder that women face.
 One of the main symptoms of PCOS is hair loss.

 Hypothyroidism: Hypothyroidism shows up when the body lacks sufficient thyroid hormone.
 Hair loss is one of the Hypothyroidism symptoms.

 Skin Conditions: Skin diseases may lead to hair loss.
 Some of the skin diseases causing hair loss are Seborrheic dermatitis, Psoriasis, Fungus.